 However, what I found as the weeks progressed was that it was just a little too short – creaky knees abound.
 I do landscape photography and I do lots(!) of looking through viewfinders.
 When I stoop, that’s not good over many hours in some cases.
 In addition, the I found the ball head had some idiosyncrasies.

 I take landscape photographs on a tripod by firstly using the level in the LCD to line up the camera horizontally.
-What happened was that I would set up the level to ‘true’ with the ball head adjusters not fully tight.
+I set up the level to ‘true’ with the ball head adjusters not fully tight.
 When I tightened the adjusters enough to ensure the camera was firm, the final ‘tweak’ would take the camera off level.

 The only way I could find to get an absolute level image was to line up the head, tightened the dials a first time until tight then ‘grapple’ or forcibly move the camera inside the head with all the levers locked tight until it was finally level.
 I doubt this is recommended!

 In addition, to do panoramic photography via multi-image stitching, you need to ensure the camera is level and then pan around in a horizontal plane.
 I found a ball-head much more difficult as you go off-level easily, as all adjustments get lost with each movement, rather than just one of three being the horizontal swivel.

 Enough was enough.
 I felt I had still not actually replaced my old three-way-head tripod.
 Something I could use for most of my work.
 So I needed to purchase (reluctantly) another.
 I’m far from a gear freak.
 I 100% love my Australian landscape photography passion as a whole, but not specifically my camera and lenses.
 Much soul-searching and price evaluating, I got a three-section leg Manfrotto 055CXPRO3, which is a little bit bigger than the Manfrotto 190.
 Back to a three way head, and taller.
 It was the same weight overall as the old one I had originally replaced with the MeFOTO, as well.
 It’s rock solid.